 Psychotherapy (20–25 hours per week)

-Given the number of students served at SCS, a brief treatment model is the norm, with approved exceptions made when clinically appropriate.
+Given the number of students served at UChicago Student Wellness, a brief treatment model is the norm, with approved exceptions made when clinically appropriate.
 Post-docs will be allowed to carry three extended psychotherapy cases as a way of gaining a more intensive clinical experience.
 Selecting good long-term cases will be determined collaboratively between the post-doc annd his/her primary supervisor.
 There will also be opportunities to see couples if interested.

 Intake Assessments (5–8 hours per week)